Changes to the 2021 National Remembrance Day Ceremony

-The importance of a live ceremony honouring our Veterans and their sacrifices is considered paramount by the Legion, especially during the 75th anniversary of the end of the Second World War.
-As so many other commemorations have either been cancelled or delayed by the current pandemic the symbology of our Legions and community leaders paying homage to past sacrifices and before the eyes of those that served is more important now than ever.
+The importance of a live ceremony honouring our Veterans and their sacrifices is considered paramount by the Legion.
+As so many other commemorations have either been cancelled or delayed by the current pandemic, the symbology of our Legions and community leaders paying homage to past sacrifices and before the eyes of those that served is more important now than ever.
 Our pledge to never forget echoes loudly throughout a land that has been immersed in isolation with a population whose focus is far from the events that we honour with this ceremony.

 The planning of the National Remembrance Ceremony has taken into consideration the following restrictions imposed by the Regional and Provincial health authorities as a result of the current pandemic: